-The City of Prosser is an excellent example of capturing the wine industry's production and tourism within the Vintners Village area, along with the Wine and Food Park, which is home to Hogue Cellars, Tree Top, Alexandria Nicole Cellars, Zirkle Fruit, Four Feathers Vineyards and Mercer Wine Estates.
+The City of Prosser is an excellent example of capturing the wine industry's production and tourism within the Vintners Village area, along with the Wine and Food Park, which is home to Tree Top, Alexandria Nicole Cellars, Zirkle Fruit, Four Feathers Vineyards and Mercer Wine Estates.

-In Richland, partnerships with Washington State University-Tri-Cities, Pacific Northwest National Laboratory, Tri-Cities Research District, and the Manhattan Historical National Park are key as the community continues efforts to transition away from sole economic reliance on Hanford and its associated operations.
+In Richland, partnerships with the City of Richland, Washington State University Tri-Cities, Pacific Northwest National Laboratory, Energy Northwest and the Manhattan Project National Historical Park are key as the community continues efforts to transition away from sole economic reliance on Hanford and its associated operations.

-The median household income, as of 2019, for Benton County was \$70,887 and \$67,240 for Franklin County.
-There is continued growth in the wine industry, with over 900 wineries in Washington State, and 200 within an hour's drive of Tri-Cities.
-The housing market continues to remain strong, with a median housing price of \$425,200 within the counties (Tri-Cities Association of Realtors) (Source data: Benton Franklin Trends, TRIDEC).
+The median household income, as of 2021, for Benton and Franklin Counties was \$78,619.
+There is continued growth in the wine industry, with over 900 wineries in Washington state, and 200 within an hour's drive of Tri-Cities.
+The housing market continues to remain strong, with a median housing price of \$452,000 within the counties (Tri-Cities Association of Realtors) (Source data: Benton Franklin Trends, TRIDEC).

-The Port holds over \$110 million dollars gross total assets and \$3 million dollars capital improvement projects.
-Overall, the Port manages 2,756 acres; 52 buildings; two airports; a short line railroad; and a barge terminal facility.
-In 2020, Port properties support over 3,290 direct jobs with an approximate cumulative payroll of \$200 million.
+The Port holds over \$120 million dollars gross total assets and \$3.6 million dollars capital improvement projects.
+Overall, the Port manages 2,758 acres; over 50 buildings; two airports; a short line railroad; and a barge terminal facility.